Join or Renew With AARP for Just $16 a Year

 Biography: Gilberto Companioni is a multiple Emmy award winning journalist with twenty five years of experience in television, radio, print, and digital media covering major sports events as the World Cup in France '98; four World Series; the NBA Finals, World Title boxing; and has interviewed many top athletes in the span of a 25 year carrier.

-Biography: What makes a community a great place — for people of all ages?
-Find innovative ideas from people across the country who are making homes, neighborhoods, cities, towns and states age-friendly places to live!
-Learn more at AARP.org/livable.
+Biography: What makes a community a great place for people of all ages?
+Find innovative ideas from the elected officials, planners, designers, advocates and local leaders who are making homes, neighborhoods, cities, towns and states more livable and age-friendly.
+Visit our website at AARP.org/livable.
+Subscribe to our free monthly e-newsletter at AARP.org/livable-newsletter.

 Biography: Jana Lynott is a senior strategic policy adviser with the AARP Public Policy Institute, where she manages the AARP transportation research agenda.
 As a land use and transportation planner, she brings practical expertise to the research field.